Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 11.29.50 UTC
+- WIB: Sabtu, 6 September 2025 12.24.48 UTC
-- WITA: Sabtu, 6 September 2025 12.29.50 UTC
+- WITA: Sabtu, 6 September 2025 13.24.48 UTC
-- WIT: Sabtu, 6 September 2025 13.29.50 UTC
+- WIT: Sabtu, 6 September 2025 14.24.48 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature